-Details of the subsidiaries are as follows :
+Details of the subsidiaries are as follows:

-Name of subsidiaries ownership /oting interest Principal activities 2014 % 2013 % Sinliplas Holding Sdn.
+Name of subsidiaries Effective of interest a inte nd voting Principal activities 2015 % 2014 % Sinliplas Holding Sdn.
 Bhd. ("SHSB") 100 100 Manufacture and sale of plastic packaging and its related products Sinliplas Sdn.
 Bhd. ("SSB") 100 100 Manufacture and sale of plastic packaging products and plastic related goods and trading of polymer products such as resin SLP Green Tech Sdn.
 Bhd. ("SLPGT") 100 100 Manufacture and sale of specialised plastic film and packaging products